-Wide bandgap (WBG) semiconductor devices have gained an increased interest within the last few decades in different fields and applications.
-While the WBG materials like Ge, GaAs, InP, ZnO, and ZnS are less commonly used in power electronics, the silicon carbide (SiC) and gallium nitride (GaN) semiconductors are the most frequently mentioned and applied types of WBG devices that are currently spreading on the market [59].
-In comparison with the classical silicon (Si), the SiC and GaN WBG semiconductors offer significantly lower switching losses and operation capabilities at considerably higher switching frequencies [59]-[65], resulting in choice of smaller passive filter components [63], better EMI performance, and elimination of acoustic effects [60].
+Wide bandgap (WGB) semiconductor devices have gained an increased interest within the last few decades in different fields and applications.
+While the WBG materials like Ge, GaAs, InP, ZnO and ZnS are less commonly used in power electronics, the silicon carbide (SiC) and gallium nitride (GaN) semiconductors are the most frequently mentioned and applied types of WGB devices that are currently spreading on the market [59].
+In comparison with the classical silicon (Si), the SiC and GaN WBG semiconductors offer significantly lower switching losses and operation capabilities at considerably higher switching frequencies [59]-[65], resulting in choice of smaller passive filter components [63], better EMI performance and elimination of acoustic effects [60].
 Furthermore, their ohmic conduction characteristics lead to reduced conduction losses at light loads [55], but combined with switching loss minimization, WBG semiconductors offer a potential for achieving very high efficiencies in typical power electronics applications [62]-[66].

 SiC MOSFET devices have multiple considerable advantages in comparison with Si IGBTs.
 SiC shows higher breakdown electric field, wide energy bandgap of 3.23 eV, higher saturation velocity, thermal conductivity and melting point [59], thus, ensuring higher blocking voltage, switching frequency and withstanding thermal stresses with reduced heat sink volume.
+However, SiC electron mobility is considerably lower than by Si and GaN devices [59], therefore, in terms of switching frequency SiC has lower theoretical limits than GaN devices.
 As the result, the operational parameters of SiC semiconductors show significantly higher performance compared to Si [61]-[64], [66] but slightly poorer results than GaN [61]-[63].
-While the SiC MOSFETs are becoming to be widely implemented in different fields with higher voltage levels, the GaN devices are less common and still intended for use in specific low voltage power converters [67], [68].
-Despite that, GaN semiconductors nowadays have very tiny market share, still not available in voltage classes above 650 V, have lower reliability [59], [61] and, therefore, are challenging to be utilized in typical applications without transition to multilevel topologies [61], [66].
-Hence, in comparison with GaN the price and availability on the market of SiC semiconductor devices is more competitive and is expected to approach the Si level in the next five years [59].
-GaN semiconductors are expected to show the highest market share growth [59] by reducing the price and improving reliability.
+Nevertheless, in comparison with GaN the price and availability on the market of SiC semiconductor devices is more competitive and is expected to approach the Si level in the next 5 years [59].
 Hence, the SiC MOSFETs offer an attractive solution for power electronics converter design in typical inverter applications [60], [61] already nowadays, allowing to achieve high performance.